-- Inspect your truck before using it (see pages 29 and 30).
-If it's not working right, or something is broken, report the problem to your supervisor.
-Don't use the truck. - In an open area, test the braking and plugging.
+- Inspect your truck before using it (see pages 30 and 31).
+If it's not working correctly, or something is broken, don't use your truck.
+Notify your supervisor. - In an open area, test the braking and plugging.
 Check at a slow travel speed first, then a faster one.
 Know the distance it takes to stop before you start work.